Battle of Huế: United States

-The Marine's Phu Bai Combat Base, 11 km south of Huế on Highway 1, included Task Force X-Ray, a brigade-size component of the 1st Marine Division built around the 1st and 5th Marine Regiments.
+The Marines' Phu Bai Combat Base, 11 km south of Huế on Highway 1, included Task Force X-Ray, a brigade-size component of the 1st Marine Division built around the 1st and 5th Marine Regiments.
 The U.S. Army 1st and 3rd Brigades, 1st Cavalry Division and the 2nd Brigade, 101st Airborne Division, operated out of a series of firebases and landing zones between Phu Bai and Quảng Trị.
 Both the Marine and the airmobile units operating near Huế were in a state of flux as the Tết holiday began.
 The 1st Cavalry Division was in the midst of relocating from Bình Định Province in II Corps to Quảng Trị and Thừa Thiên Provinces in I Corps.
 By the last week of January, most of its combat units had arrived, but many of the division's logistical components were still in transit.
 When the headquarters of 3rd Brigade, 1st Cavalry Division arrived at Camp Evans, 27 km northwest of Huế on 26 January, it found that the site held no stocks of ammunition or fuel.
 Supplies would remain tight for the next week as the Division's helicopters tried to build up a reserve of materiel.
 Within Huế, approximately 100 U.S. Army advisers and administrative personnel, as well as a few Marine guards, were headquartered in the new city in the lightly defended MACV Compound (16.466°N 107.592°E) a block and a half south of the Perfume River on the east side of Highway 1.
 A rotating group of staff personnel from the compound was stationed at Trưởng's headquarters day and night.
 Other advisers were in the countryside accompanying ARVN units.
 A small group of Army technicians manned a communications facility a few hundred meters to the east of the MACV Compound.
 Several dozen Army technical specialists and military intelligence personnel were billeted in the Huong Giang Hotel several blocks to the west.
 Finally, a small detachment of U.S. Navy personnel was stationed at a boat ramp just north of the MACV Compound.